Specialty Coverage

 Patriot America Plus

 Covers acute onset of pre-existing conditions.
 Emergency complications in early pregnancy may be covered under this benefit.
-Confirm specific maternity language before purchase.
+Confirm specific maternity language and trimester cutoffs before purchase.
+Strong hospital network for emergency obstetric care.

 WorldTrips